barne856/MARE/README.md

 * pthread
 * dl

-MARE itself it licensed under the MIT license.
+MARE itself is licensed under the MIT license.
 Assuming your system meets the above requirements you should only need to clone the project with its submodules to get everything you need to use MARE.
 This can be accomplished with the following git command:

     git clone --recurse-submodules -j8 https://github.com/barne856/MARE.git